+Instead of using vinegar, we use natural fermentation.
 Oak barrels are perfect containers for fermenting foods.
 The natural tannins in the wood help lower the pH of the brine, which in turn helps the lactic acid bacteria take over and preserve the vegetables.

 The unique process of fermenting vegetables using lactic acid bacteria, which has been used for thousands of years, allows Britt’s Pickles to retain the rich rewards of the natural enzymes and vitamins in vegetables, even in the middle of winter.
 Natural fermentation interacts with the sugars in the cucumbers, garlic, and spices, transforming them into lactic acid & CO2.